midnightCompile/FreeCodeCamp-Certification-Projects/responsive-web-design-certification/tribute-page/README.md

 ## CodePen.io
 FreeCodeCamp makes use of (codepen.io)[https://codepen.io/], an online resource enabling developers to build projects directly in their browser.
 This platform has a built-in editor and allows developers to preview changes in their app in real-time as code is being written.

-Here is a link to [this project](https://codepen.io/theMidnightCompiler/pen/vYELKrZ) which will be submitted to FCC upon completion.
+Here is a link to [this project](https://codepen.io/theMidnightCompiler/pen/XWJjYPM) on CodePen.io

 ## Technologies
 The following technologies have were utilized in developing this project:
-* HTML 5
+* HTML5
-* CSS 3
+* CSS3

 ## Instructions
 FreeCodeCamp works to keep their curriculum fresh and up-to-date with current industry tools, technologies, and trends.
 The project instructions and requirements that were in place at the time this certificate was being earned are as follows: